CodeReclaimers/neat-python/docs/config_file.rst

     Specifies the initial connectivity of newly-created genomes.
 There are three allowed values:

     * *unconnected* - No connection genes are initially present.
     * *fs_neat* - One connection gene from one input to all hidden and output genes.
+(This is the FS-NEAT scheme.)
     * *fully_connected* - Each input gene is connected to all hidden and output genes, and each hidden gene is connected to all output genes.

 * *max_weight*, *min_weight*